yy933/Genius-Chef-ecommerce/README.md

 <br>

-### <p style="color: #EE4F2D;">  Note: It is highly recommended to use [ngrok](https://ngrok.com/) or similar services to generate a tunnel URL when developing.
-When using http://localhost:8080 url in some browsers, session cookie and csrf token cookie might not be successfully set.
+### <p style="color: #EE4F2D;">  Note: It is highly recommended using [ngrok](https://ngrok.com/) or similar services to generate a tunnel URL when developing.
+When using http://localhost:8080 URL in some browsers, the session cookie and the csrf token cookie might not be successfully set.
 In that case, modify the cookie settings in [session cookie](app.js) and [csrf token cookie](./middleware/csrf-token.js).  </p>

 <br>